mattermost/mattermost-plugin-servicenow/docs/developer_docs.md

 - Make

+- The minimum supported version for mattermost is v6.3.0.

 ### Building the plugin

 Run the following command in the plugin repo to prepare a compiled, distributable plugin zip: